Doi Mae Salong

 Insider Tip: Visit during Chinese New Year celebrations when the village comes alive with traditional lion dances, fireworks, and special foods.
 The community puts on an authentic celebration that rivals anything you’ll see in major cities, but with an intimate mountain village atmosphere.

-Attractions in Doi Mae Salong
+Frequently Asked Questions about Doi Mae Salong

-Book Accommodation in Doi Mae Salong
+Doi Mae Salong trip